Robert Keating O'Neill

-Robert Keating O'Neill (1945 – August 11, 2025) was an American librarian, archivist, and historian known for his tenure as director of the John J. Burns Library at Boston College from 1987 to 2013.
+Robert Keating O'Neill (January 29, 1945 – August 11, 2025) was an American librarian, archivist, and historian known for his tenure as director of the John J. Burns Library at Boston College from 1987 to 2013.
 During his career, he was a curator of special collections and rare books, with a particular focus on Irish literature and Irish history.
 O'Neill played a significant role in expanding the Burns Library's holdings.
-He was also involved in notable events such as an international antiquities recovery operation involving the Federal Bureau of Investigation and the controversial Belfast Project oral history initiative.
+He was also involved in notable events such as an international antiquities recovery operation involving the Federal Bureau of Investigation (FBI) and the controversial Belfast Project oral history initiative.

 Early life and education

 O'Neill was born in 1945 in Lowell, Massachusetts, to Charles O'Neill and Veronica (née Leahy) O'Neill.
 He attended St. Patrick's Elementary School and Keith Academy in Lowell.
 He earned a Bachelor of Arts in history from Merrimack College in 1966.
 He then received a Master of Arts in European history from the University of Arizona in 1968.
 O'Neill obtained a PhD in early modern European history in 1975 and a Master of Arts in library science in 1976 from the University of Chicago.
 From 1968 to 1971, O'Neill served in the Army National Guard of Arizona and the United States Army Reserves.